google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 featured_image: /web/updates/images/2015/11/appshell/app-shell-browsers.jpg
 ---

-[Progressive Web Apps](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) describe how a web app can *progressively* change with use and user consent to give the user a more native-app-like experience with offline support, push notifications and being installable to the home-screen.
-They can gain **substantial** performance benefits thanks to intelligent [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) caching of your UI shell for repeat visits.

-This allows you to focus on **speed**, giving your webapps the same **instant loading** and regular updates you're used to seeing in native applications.
-It’s all possible using an **Application shell architecture** - a companion to this new way of thinking.
-Any site can take advantage of [service workers](http://www.html5rocks.com/en/tutorials/service-worker/introduction/), but progressive web apps must have them so it’s a natural fit.
+An **application shell** is the minimal HTML, CSS, and JavaScript powering a user interface.
+The application shell should:

+* load fast
+* be cached
+* dynamically display content

+An application shell is the secret to reliably good performance.
+Think of your app's shell like the bundle of code you'd publish to an app store if building a native app.
+It's the load needed to get off the ground, but might not be the whole story.
+It keeps your UI local and pulls in content dynamically through an API.

 ![App Shell Separation of HTML, JS and CSS shell and the HTML Content]({{site.WFBaseUrl}}/updates/images/2015/11/appshell/appshell-1.jpg)

-When we talk about an app’s shell, we mean the minimal HTML, CSS and JavaScript powering the user interface. **This should load fast, be cached and once loaded, dynamic content can populate your view**.
-It's the secret to reliably good performance.
-Think of your app's shell like the bundle of code you'd publish to an app store if building a native app - it's the load needed to get off the ground, but might not be the whole story.
-Keep your UI local and pull in content dynamically through an API.
+# Background

+Alex Russell's [Progressive Web Apps](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) article describes how a web app can *progressively* change through use and user consent to provide a more native-app-like experience complete with offline support, push notifications and the ability to be added to the home screen.
+It depends very much on the functionality and performance benefits of [service worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and their caching abilities.
+This allows you to focus on **speed**, giving your web apps the same **instant loading** and regular updates you're used to seeing in native applications.

+To take full advanrtage of these capabilities we need a new way of thinking about web sites: the **application shell architecture**.

 Let's dive into how to structure your app using a **service worker augmented application shell architecture**.
-We'll look at both the client and server-side rendering involved and share an end-to-end sample you can try out today.
+We'll look at both client and server-side rendering and share an end-to-end sample you can try today.

 ![Image of Service Worker running in DevTools for the Application Shell]({{site.WFBaseUrl}}/updates/images/2015/11/appshell/image_1.png)